 I'm taking a bit of a liberty here with the medieval feudal system, expanding it by a few thousand years, and describing it from the point of view of the monetized economy.
-When viewed this way, the social structures of the ancient Greek and Etruscan civilizations look pretty much identical to western Europe in the 10th century or China in you pick your century.
+When viewed this way, the social structures of the ancient Greek and Etruscan civilizations look pretty much identical to those western Europe in the 10th century or China in you pick your century.
 Also, there are strong suggestions in the archaeology and fragmentary records of earlier old world, and perhaps some new world, civilizations which strongly suggests that most very early food producing societies were structured in nearly identical ways as well.
 Food producing is a general term for post hunter-gatherer societies which had agriculture, domesticated animals, or both.

 This is decidedly different from the way the feudal system is presented in history books and the standard online references sources such as Wikipedia.
 While the facts presented are the same, the kleptocratic and violent coercive origins are typically avoided in the standard reference texts.
 To be sure, the details of the theft of land ownership by conquering kings is well described as apart of the histories of war, but the two perspectives are virtually never combined in a single paragraph or chapter.

-Another misleading aspect of virtually all standard histories of the feudal system give it a date range that starts several centuries after the fall of the Roman Empire, often starting during the Carolingian Empire in ninth century western Europe, and lasting no later than the mid nineteenth century.
+Another misleading aspect of virtually all standard histories of the feudal system is that the typical date range starts several centuries after the fall of the Roman Empire, often during the Carolingian Empire in ninth century western Europe, and lasting no later than the mid nineteenth century.
 This of course, overlooks its nearly identical antecedents that existed for several thousands of years before the Romans.
-It also overlooks the long tails of the feudal or estate structure into the present day with people being effectively bound to the land where they live and work, but not being acknowledged as the legal owners of the land, or in many cases, even the homes in which they live.
+It also overlooks the long tails of the feudal or estate structure into the present day with people still being effectively bound to the land where they live and work, but not being acknowledged as the legal owners of that land, or in many cases, even the homes in which they live.
 Even today many royal families retain ownership of significant estates that were purloined by their ancestors many centuries earlier.

 The inferred social conditions with respect to slavery in the Neolithic and earlier is also fraught with a huge amount of modern cultural bias.
 It is extremely tempting to view and judge early humans from our biases of ethics and morality.
 It is uncomfortable to apply the scientific method to infer our basline assumptions about stone age culture.
 But when we step back and observe that the archaeological evidence is reasonably consistent on a global basis, the inter-tribal brutality of those earlier times tends to make feudal life look rather attractive.

-Whether we are considering the cave paintings in Spain of Neolithic war, or the wounds of Otzi the iceman of the Alps, or historical records of violence among Native Americans well into the late 19th century, or similar well documented occurrences in Australia and Africa, the application of Occam's Razor to the construction of a standard model for Neolithic and earlier cultures must be one of brutality that is unpleasant for us to even contemplate, let alone read or hear about.
-Steven Pinker's observations in his book "The Better Angels of our Nature" seem valid, even allowing for what seem to have been our more barbaric episodes of modern warfare.
-We have been getting better at being decent to each other, even if we still have a ways to go on that front.
+Whether we are considering the cave paintings in Spain of Neolithic war, the wounds of Otzi the iceman of the Alps, the historical records of violence among Native Americans well into the late 19th century, or similar well documented occurrences in Australia and Africa, the application of Occam's Razor to the construction of a standard model for Neolithic and earlier cultures must be one of brutality that is unpleasant for us to even contemplate, let alone read or hear about.
+Steven Pinker's observations in his book "The Better Angels of our Nature" seem valid, even allowing for our more barbaric episodes of modern warfare.
+We have been getting better at being decent to each other, even if we still have room for improvement to go on that front.

-Here I must insert an curious digression that ties the 21st century to cultural norms that most of us like to think died out centuries ago.
+Here I must insert a curious digression which ties the 21st century to cultural norms that most of us like to think died out centuries ago.
 A fascinating omission in standard histories of the feudal system is the very curious history of the Isle of Sark, one of the smaller Channel Islands between the U.K and France.
 The people of Sark made a move to leap forward from their medieval political structure in 2008.
 You read that right.
 It was in that year that an election put an end to the 1565 letters of patent granted by Elizabeth I to one Helier de Carteret, giving him the curious title of "Seigneur of Sark.
 The young monarch granted him the equivalency of being a baron and overlord of the island and her subjects on the island in perpetuity.
 His only requirements were see that the island's population never fell below 40, which it has not, and to keep the island free of pirates.
-However, despite the fact that since 2008 Sark has been ... this is not exactly clear.
-It's not exactly a royal fiefdom, and yet it isn't quite not a royal fiefdom yet either. its population is not represented in the U.K. Parliament.
+However, despite the fact that since 2008 Sark has been ... well, something other than feudal in its structure.
+It's not exactly a royal fiefdom, and yet it isn't quite not a royal fiefdom yet either. its population is not (yet? )represented in the U.K. Parliament.
 The 2008 change of the island's government snuffed out the last vestige of people owing allegiance of a medieval overlord in Europe but left several interesting questions unanswered.
 The status of Sark is still in motion.